 - A. All sworn members will successfully complete an annual in-service training program of no less than 24 hours that includes the training required by the CJTC (WAC 139-05-300). - 1.
-Successful completion of the CJTC's two-hour annual online crisis intervention course shall be included in the 24 hours (RCW 43.10427). - B. All officers must complete a minimum of 40 hours of continuing de-escalation and mental health training every three years as provided in WAC 139-11-020 and WAC 139-11-060. - 1.
-This training may substitute the annual 24 hours in-service requirement under WAC 139-05-300 in the year the officer completes the 40-hour violence de-escalation training. - C. All sworn members will successfully complete an annual in-service training program on the Spokane Police Department's use of force and deadly force policies. - D. All sworn members will successfully complete in-service training on less-than-lethal weapons every two years. - E. Full-time supervisors or managers will receive appropriate training and certification required by CJTC. - F. All sworn members will successfully complete the National Incident Management System (NIMS) introductory training course. - G. Any request for exemption, waiver, extension, or variance from any requirement of CJTC training must be made under WAC 139-03-030 and corresponding information be made available to the public in accordance with the Records Maintenance and Release Policy (WAC 139-11-030).
+Successful completion of the CJTC's two-hour annual online crisis intervention course shall be included in the 24 hours (RCW 43.10427). - B. All officers must complete a minimum of 40 hours of continuing de-escalation and mental health training every three years as provided in WAC 139-11-020 and WAC 139-11-060. - This training may substitute the annual 24 hours in-service requirement under WAC 139-05-300 in the year the officer completes the 40-hour violence deescalation training. - C. All sworn members will successfully complete an annual in-service training program on the Spokane Police Department's use of force and deadly force policies. - D. All sworn members will successfully complete in-service training on less-than-lethal weapons every two years. - E. All sworn members will complete periodic First Aid Training which includes Narcan (Opioid Overdose medication), and AED. - F. All sworn members shall complete Blood-borne Pathogens training on an annual basis as required by WAC 296-823-12005. - G. All sworn members will complete periodic training on civil disturbance and tactical team response. - H. All sworn members will complete periodic training on critical incidents. - In coordination with the mental health community and appropriate stakeholders, the Department will develop and provide comprehensive education and training to all officers to enable them to effectively interact with persons in crisis.
+Training shall include mandated training in crisis intervention, certified by the Criminal Justice Training Commission, as required by Washington law (RCW 43.101.427). - J. All sworn members shall receive regular training on DUI laws and administrative procedures.
+Training should include, at minimum, maintaining the tri-annual Draeger (BAC) certification through the Washington State Patrol Breath test section (90 day grace period), current laws on impaired driving, investigative techniques and rules of evidence pertaining to DUI investigations and Standardized Field Sobriety Tests. - K. Every two years, all sworn members will complete training on Discriminatory Harassment.
+This training is coordinated with the City of Spokane. - L. Every five years, or sooner if deemed necessary, all sworn members will complete a Bias-Based Policing refresher course.
+(RCW 43.101.410(c)). - M. Every five years, all sworn members will complete training on Communicating with People with Disabilities, including those who are deaf or hard of hearing, have impaired speech or vision, or are blind.